Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Method

 \subsection{Energetics}

 The thermal heat transport in our model is determined in general by the magnetic field-aligned thermal conduction coefficient ($k_{\parallel}$).
-For the collisional plasma regime, it is defined in Equ.~\ref{eq:heatflux}.
-Where $ k_{\parallel}=10^{-6} T^{2.5}~{\rm erg \cdot cm^{-1}\cdot s^{-1} {\cdot K^{-1}}}$.
+For the collisional plasma regime, it is defined in Equ.~\ref{eq:heatflux}, where $ k_{\parallel}=10^{-6} T^{2.5}~{\rm erg \cdot cm^{-1}\cdot s^{-1} {\cdot K^{-1}}}$.
 To mimic the effect of reduced collisionality with increasing radius, the conduction coefficients are damped following a $1/r^{2}$ dependency ~\citep{shoda2019,matsumoto2021}.
 This is an effectively similar approach to considering the free stream conduction flux for the non-collisonal plasma medium, as the heat is mostly trapped within plasma elements in the absence of strong conduction and the conduction speed is determined by the motion of the plasma elements.
-Specifically, we let the heat flux(${\bf Q}$) in Equation (\ref{eq:heat}) take the form Where $\hat b$ is the unit vector along the magnetic field.
+Specifically, we let the heat flux(${\bf Q}$) in Equation (\ref{eq:heat}) take the form